 Kegel Exercises, The Pubococcygeus Muscle, And Premature Ejaculation

 If you search the internet for ways in which you can beat premature ejaculation, then you have certainly read about the wonders of Kegel exercises before.
 Yes, even though it may seem like these exercises are being overly promoted and unrealistic, they do offer a range of benefits for men – including for those who are experiencing the dreaded symptoms of premature ejaculation.

 The pelvic floor muscle, also known as the pubococcygeus muscle, is a muscle that expands through the pelvis’s bottom area.
 This particular muscle layer helps to protect the organs found in the area.

-When contracted, the urethra’s opening tightens through an action provided by the sphincters and, at the same time, the organs that are part of the pelvis lifts up.
+When contracted, the urethra’s opening tightens through an action provided by the sphincters, and, at the same time, the organs that are part of the pelvis lift up.

 Kegel exercises have been developed to help people strengthen their pubococcygeus muscle; thus leading to better control over their bladder – which is usually the most beneficial part and the reason why people are told about Kegel exercises.
 In addition to bladder control, Kegel exercises have many other potential benefits for men.

 According to Reuters Health, one study found lifelong premature ejaculation symptoms to improve significantly when men performed Kegel exercises.
 Each participant had to perform Kegel exercises for around 20 minutes at a time, three times every week during a 12-week study.
 In the end, 82% of the participants were able to report an improvement in their premature ejaculation.